michar71/DMX_CTRL/README.md

 A Specific value can be written to a specific control register wen crossing a threshold from low to high or from high to low.
 (For example a specific effect can be turned on/off via a switch)

 ### USB Port
+Note: USB seems to be tricky.
+It was working at some point with an original STM32F103.
+Then it stopped working, even going back to the old code seems to not help.
+Not sure if it's a hardware issue or a compiler/HAL Framework issue (There where updates in-between...)
+For the moment there is a global define in main.h to disable USB support (Which also saves 16% of RAM...)

+In Theory...:
 The USB port (If enabled via Mode Jumper) will act as a UART from the PC side.
-(With Win10 no speicla driver is nessassary) There are no controls for baudrate or data format which means that the data speed is not limited.
+(With Win10 no special driver is nessassary) There are no controls for baudrate or data format which means that the data speed is not limited.
 The behavior of the USB UART can be controlled from the configuration (Either Serial Shell or Serial DMX)

 ### Wifi/USB/Serial DMX Control